Josesx506/mlops_zoomcamp_24/04-model-deployment/README.md

     - Use `predict_mlflow_server.py` to use the remote EC2 model local on a different month.
     - Use `predict_s3_model.py` to use the remote mlflow model that has been saved to an s3 bucket in case the mlflow server shuts down.
     - Use `predict_flask.py` to run the remote mlflow model that has been saved to an s3 bucket on a local flask server.
 You can test the server with the curl query above.
 11. You can dockerize it and put the flask as a backend endpoint.
 The docker environment can then be passed to AWS ECR, and hosted as a lambda function.
+More on this is described in the [scoring](#model-scoring) section.
+12. If the remote server disconnects and you can't find your mlflow server again, use `ps aux | grep mlflow` to find the process id (PID), and stop it with `kill <PID>`.
+This ensures your server is not running indefinitely for the exercise.
+Don't forget to terminate any additional **AWS** resources that were provisioned.

 ### Model Scoring